-What Are Carbon Steel Forgings?
-Carbon steel forgings are forgings manufactured out of a steel alloy with a percentage of carbon typically up to about 1.2%, and only residual amounts of other elements except for those added for composition control.
+Carbon steel forgings refer to a type of forging that is manufactured out of a steel alloy with a percentage of carbon typically up to about 1.2%, and only residual amounts of other elements, except for those added for composition control.

-The higher the levels of carbon in the steel alloy the lower the melting point.
+The higher the levels of carbon in the steel alloy, the lower the melting point.
 Custom forgings can include any number of alloys to alter the final characteristics.
 Some of the alloys found within carbon steel forgings may include:

 Carbon Steel Grades

-- Medium carbon: Between 0.29%-0.54% carbon and 0.60%-1.65% manganese offer ductility and strength.
+- Medium Carbon: Between 0.29% and 0.54% carbon and 0.60% and 1.65% manganese offer ductility and strength.
 Choose medium carbon for its long-wearing properties.

-- 8620 alloy steel: A ductile interior and hard outer surface make this chrome-nickel-moly steel a strong choice for carbon steel forgings.
+- 8620 Alloy Steel: A ductile interior and hard outer surface make this chrome-nickel-moly steel a strong choice for carbon steel forgings.